Skip to main content

 • “When a customer places an order over $500, flag it as high-value and notify the team”

 The assistant generates the agent, validates it, and creates it in your project.
 You can edit existing agents the same way.
-Describe what you want to change.
+Describe what you want to change, or ask it to revert the last change to a previous saved version.

 Execution